tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 Current limitations
 +++++++++++++++++++

-* Only IPv4 is supported
-* Neither the Nagle algorithm nor SACK are supported
+* SACK is not supported

 Network Simulation Cradle
 *************************